collapsed-stacks/startups/questions/378/building-a-high-quality-list.md

 - tagged: `marketing`
 - score: 3

-<p>I'm starting from scratch building a prospect list for my potential business.
-I say potential because the first thing I want to do is validate my idea.</p>
+I'm starting from scratch building a prospect list for my potential business.
+I say potential because the first thing I want to do is validate my idea.

-<p>My plan is to get some related lists or at advertise in existing lists in someway to get people to take my short survey.</p>
+My plan is to get some related lists or at advertise in existing lists in someway to get people to take my short survey.

-<p>My question is should I just include a request for an email at the end of the survey, or give a link to a landing page for the business which will collect addresses.
-I wonder if I might get more data by just including the email in the survey, but if I'd have a higher quality list by only collecting addresses from people willing to take that step, after the taking the survey.</p>
+My question is should I just include a request for an email at the end of the survey, or give a link to a landing page for the business which will collect addresses.
+I wonder if I might get more data by just including the email in the survey, but if I'd have a higher quality list by only collecting addresses from people willing to take that step, after the taking the survey.

 ## Answer 380